How to Build Muscle and Lose Fat at the Same Time

 Simultaneous gain in muscles and loss in fat or body re-composition is one of the most desirable fitness goals.
 Many consider that it can’t be accomplished while the latter is achievable in an effective manner with the appropriate approach.
-This guide will uncover the science, nutrition, training, and lifestyle tactics to allow you to gain muscle while you lose fat.

 Can It Be Possible to Build Muscle and Lose Fat at the Same Time?